-Spectroscopy is the branch of chemistry concerned with the investigative measurements of spectrum.
+Spectroscopy is the branch of chemistry concerned with the investigative measurements of the spectrum.
 UV-VIS (ultraviolet-visible) spectroscopy or spectrophotometry is the study of the interaction of light with matter at electronic levels.
-It ranges from the vacuum level ultraviolet region i.e. 180nm to visible region i.e. 780nm.
+It ranges from the vacuum level ultraviolet region i.e. 180nm to the visible region i.e. 780nm.
 UV spectrum extends from 180nm to 400nm whereas the visible region ranges from 400nm to 780nm.

 UV-VIS spectroscopy is an instrumental technique used for chemical analysis.
 It is used for qualitative as well as quantitative analysis.
 This technique has several applications for a large number of compounds.
 It is used to observe the optical behavior of chemical compounds, identification of various species, and quantification of specific analytes.

 In UV-VIS spectroscopy, the transition of electrons at various levels by absorption of radiation from ultraviolet to visible region is plotted in a graph.
 This line graph of various absorptivities on specific levels of radiations is because of the absorption capacities of compounds at certain levels.
 These levels are called regions of absorption and the compounds are termed as chromophores.

 The chromophores are present in almost every compound.
 This can be deduced by the fact that almost all compounds and especially organic compounds can be identified and quantified by the uv-vis spectroscopy.

 Working principle of UV-visible spectroscopy

 When a chemical compound absorbs light, some excitation and de-excitation processes of electrons occur in atoms which result in the production of the distinct spectrum.

 The electromagnetic spectrum is the division of electromagnetic radiation based on the energy, frequency, or wavelength of a photon.